Industry lecture in informatics

 Collaboration

-The Department of Informatics enjoys good relations with a large network of organisations, both business and public.
-This is partly through a close collaboration with the Centre for Information Logistics (CIL) in Ljungby and partly through the student placement projects that are part of all bachelor programmes.
-Members of staff also have close collaborations with the e-Health Institute, and other university departments.
-The department has a large international commitment through its distance educations and through contacts and collaborations within research being conducted.
+Of importance to Informatics' activities is relevance to the surrounding society.
+The department enjoys good relations with a large network of organizations, both business and public.
+This is partly through the student placement projects that are part of all bachelor programmes, partly through collaboration partners in various research projects.
+We also have a well-established collaboration with Södra Skogsägarna, Interior Cluster Sweden, HL Design and the eHealth Arena in Kalmar.
+Further, the department has a large international commitment through its distance educations and through contacts and collaborations within research being conducted and academic assignments.

 News